 What are the right-of-way rules when traffic lights are out at an intersection in Michigan?

 According to Michigan law these are the right-of-way rules when traffic lights are out: (1) approaching drivers must yield the right of way to drivers who have already entered the intersection; and (2) drivers must yield the right of way to the vehicle on their right when they both enter the intersection simultaneously from different streets.
 (MCL 257.649(1) and (2))

 The old law on what to do when signals aren’t working

 Prior to 2018, Michigan law did not specifically address the situation where the signals at an intersection were not working or malfunctioning.
 This led to confusion and misinformation for drivers.
 Lawmakers provided the rules stated above in Public Act 109 of 2018, which took effect July 23, 2018.

-Injured in a crash at an intersection when traffic lights are out?
+Injured in a crash at an intersection when traffic lights are out in Michigan?
 Call the auto accident attorneys at Michigan Auto Law

 (Source: Michigan State Police, Traffic Laws FAQs, Rules of the Road, “How do I treat a dark traffic signal at an intersection?”)